 As a student in this program, you will be required to complete a minimum of 600 hours in supervised field placement before graduation.
 The program's field placement options span the New York metropolitan area, and many of our long-established community mental health centers, hospitals and agency affiliates are willing to accept our students as externs to fulfill this requirement.
 We maintain an active directory of field placements (PDF) that is frequently updated.
 Studying in one of the most diverse cities in the world affords you the opportunity to work with many different communities, and you will have several choices for field-study placements in appropriate agency or hospital settings.

 The Mental Health Counseling Program MA Student Handbook (PDF) includes important information regarding academic outlines and requirements, policies and procedures, academic standards, curriculum planner and much more.
 All students are urged to refer to this handbook continually throughout their education here, as it will be updated whenever necessary.

 The Organization of Psychology Students (OPS) is the student organization of Ferkauf Graduate School of Psychology.
 Each Ferkauf student is a member of the organization and "dues," called student activity fees, are collected automatically each semester with tuition.
 These dues constitute the budget of OPS.
 The purpose of the organization is to provide Ferkauf students with information relevant to their academic and professional careers.

-Current OPS Representative: Jade Kerr
+Current OPS Representative: Anoosh Mary Nahikian

 The program has been approved by the New York State Education Department as meeting the requirements for licensure-qualifying programs in mental health counseling.
 Graduates of this program, with required post-graduate experience, and who pass the NCMHCE examination, are eligible for licensure as Licensed Mental Health Counselors (LMHC) in New York State.